 * Blood and bone marrow samples to explore early clinical activity and the prognostic relationship of PD markers.

 * Blood samples to assess changes in [RegisteredTM]-KG levels.

 * Blood samples for plasma levels of cholesterol and 4[MiCRo-SYMBoL]-oH-cholesterol levels.

 Subjects must meet all of the following criteria to be enrolled in the study:

 1. Subjects must be >=18 years of age.

 2. Subjects must have an advanced hematologic malignancy including:

-* Relapsed and/or primary refractory AML as defined by WHO criteria; or
+* Relapsed and/or primary refractory AML as defined by World Health Organization (WHO) criteria;

 4. Subjects must be amenable to serial bone marrow biopsies, peripheral blood sampling,